zp-zpanda/zp.powershellhelpbuilder.powershell/README.md

-# ZP.PowerShell.PowerShellHelpBuilder
+# ZP.PowerShellHelpBuilder.PowerShell

-ZP.PowerShell.PowerShellHelpBuilder is a PowerShell module that helps you to write PowerShell help files with ease.
+ZP.PowerShellHelpBuilder.PowerShell is a PowerShell module that helps you to write PowerShell help files with ease.